-- 1 SRS warning light
+SRS warning light

-- 2 Front passenger's seat belt reminder light
+Front passenger's seat belt reminder light

-- 3 AIR BAG ON indicator light
+AIR BAG ON indicator light

-- 4 AIR BAG OFF indicator light
+AIR BAG OFF indicator light

-Condition and operation in the front passenger occupant classification system n Adult1 n Child3 or child restraint system4 n Unoccupied
+Condition and operation in the front passenger occupant classification system n Adult^{1} n Child^{3} or child restraint system^{4} n Unoccupied

 Indicator/ warning light AIR BAG ON and AIR BAG OFF indicator lights AIR BAG ON

 SRS warning light Off

-Front passenger's seat belt reminder light Flashing2
+Front passenger's seat belt reminder light Flashing ^{2}

 Devices Front passenger airbag

 Side airbag on the front passenger seat

 Curtain shield airbag in the front passenger side Activated

 Front passenger's seat belt pretensioner

+-

 Indicator/ warning light AIR BAG ON and AIR BAG OFF indicator lights AIR BAG OFF ^{5}

 SRS warning light Off

 Front passenger's seat belt reminder light Flashing ^{2}

 Devices Front passenger airbag Deactivated

 Side airbag on the front passenger seat

 Curtain shield airbag in the front passenger side Activated

 Front passenger's seat belt pretensioner

-Indicator/ warning light AIR BAG ON and AIR BAG OFF indicator lights Not illuminated SRS warning light Off Front passenger's seat belt reminder light Oii Front passenger airbag D Deactivated Devices Side airbag on the front passenger seat Curtain shield airbag in the front passenger side Activated Front passenger's seat belt pretensioner Deactivated n There is a malfunction in the system
+Indicator/ warning light AIR BAG ON and AIR BAG OFF indicator lights Not illuminated

+SRS warning light Off

+Front passenger's seat belt reminder light

+Devices Front passenger airbag Deactivated

+Side airbag on the front passenger seat

+Curtain shield airbag in the front passenger side Activated

+Front passenger's seat belt pretensioner Deactivated

+-

 Indicator/ warning light AIR BAG ON and AIR BAG OFF indicator AIR BAG

 lights OFF

 SRS warning light On

 Front passenger's seat belt reminder light Off

 Devices Front passenger airbag Deactivated

 Side airbag on the front passenger seat

 Curtain shield airbag in the front passenger side Activated

 Front passenger's seat belt pretensioner

+n There is a malfunction in the system
-^{1:}The system judges a person of adult size as an adult.
-When a smaller adult sits in the front passenger seat, the system may recognize him/her as a child depending on his/her physique and posture.

-^{2:}In the event the front passenger does not wear a seat belt.

-^{3:}When a larger child who has outgrown a child restraint system sits in the front passenger seat, the system may recognize him/her as an adult depending on his/her physique or posture.

-^{4:}Never install a rear-facing child restraint system on the front passenger seat.
-A forward-facing child restraint system should only be installed on the front passenger seat when it is unavoidable. (→P. 82)

-^{5:}In case the indicator is not illuminated, consult this manual as for installing the child restraint system properly. (→P. 86)
+- 1:The system judges a person of adult size as an adult.
+When a smaller adult sits in the front passenger seat, the system may recognize him/her as a child depending on his/her physique and posture. - ^{2}:In the event the front passenger does not wear a seat belt. - 3:When a larger child who has outgrown a child restraint system sits in the front passenger seat, the system may recognize him/her as an adult depending on his/her physique or posture. - 4:Never install a rear-facing child restraint system on the front passenger seat.
+A forward-facing child restraint system should only be installed on the front passenger seat when it is unavoidable. (→P. 86) - 5:In case the indicator is not illuminated, consult this manual as for installing the child restraint system properly. (→P. 90)